 MISREPRESNTATIONS OF PASTOR RUSSELL’S GRAVE SITE

 Pastor Russell’s detractors online have even taken issue with the design of his grave in Rosemont United Cemetery, in Pittsburg, PA, claiming that it proves Russell’s association with Free Masonry.
 In truth, Pastor Russell’s grave is marked by a very simple headstone containing his name, his birth and death dates, and a small photo of him.
 Situated some twenty feet away from his grave sits a large pyramid stone.
 This is NOT Pastor Russell’s headstone.
-It was placed in the cemetery twelve years following his burial by the new Watchtower overseers.
+It was placed in the cemetery three years following his burial by the new Watchtower overseers.
 The original purpose of the pyramid stone was to provide for multiple memorials of Bible Students who worked at the Watchtower and lacked the financial means to pay for their own headstones upon death.
 A few names can faintly be seen on the pyramid stone but the effort was abandoned after the second Watchtower President, Joseph Rutherford, dismissed early Bible Student pyramid teachings as inconsequential.

 Pastor Russell did not request or have anything to do with the pyramid stone sitting near his grave in the cemetery.
 As proof of this, read his own will as to what Pastor Russell wanted for his funeral.

 “DIRECTIONS FOR FUNERAL